When we’re frustrated as parents, hurtful words can easily come out of our mouths. But these are 7 things parents should never say to their child.

 - Look for creative consequences for kids that you can use instead of getting angry.

 - Take each day one step at a time.
 We are a work in progress and no one gets it right all the time.
-God looks at the HEART!
-(1 Sam.16:7) If you are striving daily to make changes, God sees that effort, not your mistakes!
+Rest in the grace of God while striving to honor Him.
+He looks at the HEART (1 Sam.16:7)!
+If you are striving daily to make changes, God sees that effort, not your mistakes!

-Your turn—> Can you think of anything else that parents should never say?
+Your turn—> Can you think of other things parents should never say to their child?
 Share them with us so that we can all grow and learn from each other!